r14f/docker-allthemods10/README.md

 Did you pass in the environment variable EULA set to `true`?

 ### Permissions of Files
-This container is designed for [Unraid](https://unraid.net), so the user in the container runs with a UID of 99 and a GID of 100.
+This container is designed for [Unraid](https://unraid.net), so the user running in the container has a UID of 99 and a GID of 100.
 This may cause permission errors on the /data mount on other systems.

 ### Resetting
 If the installation is incomplete for some reason.
 Deleting the downloaded server file in /data will restart the install/upgrade process.